pgRouting/workshop/docs/chapters/geoext_client.rst

 -------------------------------------------------------------------------------------------------------------

 Possible enhancements:
- * use a geocoding service to specify start/final point
+ * use a geocoding service to get start/final point
  * way point support
- * nice icons for the start and final points (remembrer the not in the DrawPoints class)
+ * nice icons for the start and final points
  * driving directions (road map): we already have the segment length

 -------------------------------------------------------------------------------------------------------------